jin-nvidia/GenerativeAIExamples/industries/healthcare/agentic-healthcare-front-desk/README.md

 * A customer care agent in Langgraph for patient intake only.
 * A customer care agent in Langgraph for appointment making only.
 * A customer care agent in Langgraph for medication lookup only.
-* A Gradio based UI that allows us to use voice or typing to converse with any of the four agents.
+* A Gradio based UI that allows us to use voice or typing in text to converse with any of the four agents.
-* A chain server.
+* A chain server that serves the graph via FastAPI.

 The agentic tool calling capability in each of the customer care assistants is powered by LLM NIMs - NVIDIA Inference Microservices.
 With the agentic capability, you can write your own tools to be utilized by LLMs.